Terra Mariana: Livonian Confederation

 The Teutonic Order fell into decline after Poland and Lithuania defeated it in the Battle of Grunwald in 1410.
 The Livonian Order managed to maintain an independent existence, as it did not participate in the battle and suffered no casualties, having obtained a truce with Grand Duke Vytautas.

-In 1418 Pope Martin V nominated Johannes Ambundii to the position of Archbishop of Riga.
+In 1418, Pope Martin V nominated Johannes Ambundii to the position of Archbishop of Riga.
 He became known as the organizer of the Livonian confederation.

 Conflict commonly occurred between the Order, the bishops, and the powerful Hanseatic cities throughout the existence of medieval Livonia.
 To solve internal disputes, the Livonian Diet or Landtag gathered in 1419 at the initiative of Archbishop Ambundii.
 The city of Walk was chosen as the site of the Diet.
 The Diet comprised members of the Livonian Order, Livonian Bishops, vassals and city representatives.

 On 1 September 1435 the Livonian Order's defeat in the Battle of Wiłkomierz, claiming the lives of the Master and several high-ranking knights, brought the order closer to its Livonian neighbours.
-The Livonian confederation agreement (eiine fruntliche eyntracht) was signed in Walk on 4 December 1435, by the archbishop of Riga, the bishops of Courland, Dorpat, Ösel-Wiek and Reval; the representatives of the Livonan Order and vassals, and the deputies of Riga, Reval and Dorpat city municipal councils.
+The Livonian confederation agreement (eiine fruntliche eyntracht) was signed in Walk on 4 December 1435, by the archbishop of Riga, the bishops of Courland, Dorpat, Ösel-Wiek and Reval; the representatives of the Livonian Order and vassals, and the deputies of Riga, Reval and Dorpat city municipal councils.

 The states of the Livonian Confederation ceased to exist during the Livonian War of 1558–1582.
-In 1559 the Bishop of Ösel-Wiek and Courland Johannes V von Münchhausen (1542–1560) sold his lands to King Frederick II of Denmark for 30,000 thalers.
+In 1559, the Bishop of Ösel-Wiek and Courland Johannes V von Münchhausen (1542–1560) sold his lands to King Frederick II of Denmark for 30,000 thalers.
 The Danish king gave the territory to his younger brother Duke Magnus of Holstein who in 1560 landed with an army on Ösel.

-In 1561 a Swedish army landed in Reval and gained control over the northern part of Old Livonia.
+In 1561, a Swedish army landed in Reval and gained control over the northern part of Old Livonia.
 The Livonian Order was dissolved by the Treaty of Vilnius in 1561.
-The following year, the Livonian Diet decided to ask protection from Sigismund II Augustus (King of Poland and Grand Duke of Lithuania).
+The following year, the Livonian Diet decided to ask protection from Sigismund II Augustus.
 With the end of government by the last Archbishop of Riga, William of Brandenburg, Riga became a free imperial city and the rest of the territory was split between two Polish-Lithuanian vassal states: the Duchy of Courland and Semigallia (Polish vassal) and the Duchy of Livonia (Lithuanian vassal).